Nastasja Vojinović: Early life and education

 Nastasja Vojinović was born in 1995 in Berane, Montenegro.
 She grew up in Bijelo Polje, Montenegro.
-At the age of 7 she began playing the violin at the music school in Berane.
-In 2007 she moved to Belgrade, Serbia and continued her music education at the Kosta Manojlović Music School in Zemun.
-In 2016 she moved to the United States to study with Eduard Schmieder.
-Nastasja, under the guidance of Wen Qian, earned a Professional Studies Diploma from the Mannes School of Music, The New School University.
+At the age of 7, she started playing the violin at the music school in Berane.
+In 2007, she moved to Belgrade, Serbia and continued her music education at the Kosta Manojlović Music School in Zemun.
+In 2016, she moved to the United States to study with Eduard Schmieder.
+Nastasja, under the guidance of Wen Qian, and earned a Professional Studies Diploma from the Mannes School of Music, The New School University.

 Career

 In 2007, at the age of 11, Nastasja had her solo recital debut at The Cultural Center Hall of her hometown, Bijelo Polje.
 In 2011, she debuted as soloist with the Youth Philharmonic "Borislav Pašćan".
 She went on to perform for the whole season with the orchestra.

 Nastasja's first professional experience came when she started performing with the Belgrade Strings "Dušan Skovran" in 2012.
 She performed five seasons with the ensemble, until 2016.
 She also performed as soloist with the Belgrade Strings at the Kolarac Hall in Belgrade in 2013.

-As she arrived in the United States, she quickly picked up a teaching position in Philadelphia.
+When she arrived in the United States, she quickly picked up a teaching position in Philadelphia.
 Through the platform of Temple Music Prep and Community Music Scholars Program, she taught students from low-income families for two years.

 Nastasja has also performed with the renowned Philadelphia Virtuosi Chamber Orchestra.

 During these years, she was a part of another ensemble, Tipica Messiez.
 In an interview with Meredith Klein, the director of the Philadelphia Tango School, Nastasja noted on the significance of this work.
-Orchesta Típica Messiez, a rare tango ensemble which Nastasja was a part of, is the only active ensemble of its kind in the United States.
+Orchestra Típica Messiez, a rare tango ensemble which Nastasja was a part of, is the only active ensemble of its kind in the United States.
 Nastasja performed for the 2019 Philadelphia Tango Festival, as part of Trio Messiez and Tipica Messiez.

 DanceUS Team, who attended the event, reported about the festival:"It's a grand occasion in all senses: live music orchestra (amazing!), big venue (Lithuanian Music Hall Association) that reminded of Salón Canning in Buenos Aires, great performances and amazing dancers!"
 Nastasja is currently performing with Philadelphia String Quartet as their Lead Violinist.